-FASTCAT-Edge: build your own intelligent camera trap to record only videos and pictures of wildlife activity and quickly identify the species names.
+FASTCAT-Edge: build your own smart camera trap to record only videos and pictures of wildlife activity and quickly identify the species names.

 FASTCAT (Flexible AI SysTem for CAmera Traps)-Edge allows you to assemble an AI camera trap that:

 (1) Automatically filters out most unwanted pictures and video streams, keeping images of animals.
-Therefore, you will save time in removing empty recordings or photos.
+This saves you time as you don’t have to delete empty recordings or photos.

 Development & how it works

 This camera trap consists of architecture that records at all times and uses AI to decide when the camera trap needs to be triggered.
 So, it has already captured the best frames when needed.
-This means that the system is very innovative in that the camera is always on and looking for animals and when the system “thinks” it has spotted an animal, it already has the image, so there is not delay from motion being detected to the image being taken, while other camera traps often miss the right frame because of the time to react.
+The system is very innovative because the camera is always on and looking for animals and when the system ‘thinks’ it has spotted an animal, it already has the image.
+So, there is no delay from motion being detected to the image being taken, while other camera traps often miss the right frame because it takes time for them to react.
 For example, if there is a lot of motion, that doesn’t mean an animal just passed by; it could have just been leaves falling from a tree.
-The idea is that this system can detect the difference.
+The idea is that this system can tell the difference.

-The animal detection machine learning model integrated into the camera trap also detects small animals that are sometimes missed with standard commercial camera traps because they need a minimum heat threshold to be set.
+The animal-detection machine-learning model integrated into the camera trap also detects small animals that are sometimes missed with standard commercial camera traps because they need a minimum heat threshold to be triggered.
 It also detects fast animals because there is no delay from motion being detected to the image being taken.

-How can you create your own intelligent camera trap?
+How can you create your own smart camera trap?

-Follow the FASTCAT-Edge code and guide to set up your camera trap.
-This do-it-yourself (DIY) device uses Raspberry Pi, a single-board computer capable of executing the bespoke capture software and providing all the intelligent functionalities of FASTCAT embedded in your device.
+Use the FASTCAT-Edge code and guide to set up your camera trap.
+This do-it-yourself (DIY) device uses Raspberry Pi, a single-board computer capable of executing the bespoke capture software and providing all the smart functions of FASTCAT, embedded in your device.

 Innovation for the camera trap community

-Code and guideline to build your own intelligent camera trap:
+Code and guide to build your own smart camera trap:

 Camera trap logo: